Caldew (trawler): Early service

-On 14 February 1931, Caldew, along with fellow trawlers Dhoon and River Clyde, responded to a distress call made by the Finnish steamship Malve, which had run aground on the island of Tiree in gale-force winds.
-The three trawlers stood by to assist, but Malve failed to refloat and was eventually abandoned by its crew.
+On 14 February 1931, Caldew, along with fellow trawlers Dhoon and River Clyde, responded to a distress call made by the Finnish steamship Malve, which had run aground on the island of Tiree in gale-force snowstorm.
+The three trawlers stood by to assist, but Malve refloated in a flood tide and was anchored in Balephetrish Bay Tyree.
+She dragged anchor in a gale the next day and was driven ashore on rocks and abandoned by its crew, a Total Loss.
 4 years later, on 6 April 1935, Caldew collided with fellow Fleetwood trawler Ospray II while trawling south of Gigha.
 The collision tore a large hole in the Ospray II, causing fatal damage and leading to the trawler's sinking less than an hour later.
 The two skippers of the trawlers were blamed in an inquiry for not keeping watch at the time of the collision, and both had their certificates of competence revoked for a year.
 The Caldew was sold to St. Andrew's Steam Fishing Co Ltd. in 1938.